 - They can use platforms like youtube, and Instagram and also write their own blog.

 - Travel writers are usually self-employed and thus have the liberty to write about various aspects of the travel industry.

 - They can also become freelancers and write for different travel companies.

 - Travel writers need to visit cities, states, and countries to gather firsthand information.

-- In this way, they help people in planning their trips, noting down expenses and avoiding difficulties on the way.
+- In this way, they help people in planning their trips, note down expenses and avoid difficulties on the way.

 Travel Writers can earn through multiple streams.
 Apart from their main source of income, they can also publish books and earn royalty money or start their own blog and earn through social media.
 The average salary for a travel writer is ₹25,201 per month in India.
 Initially, a travel writer might also have to invest in travelling and make themselves competent to be approached by various companies and recruiters.
 The salary is likely to increase with experience and expertise.